Azure/api-management-samples/README.md

 # Microsoft Azure API Management

-With Microsoft Azure Mobile Services you can add publish APIs to developers, partners and employees and ensure a successful API program through developer engagement, business insights, analytics, security, and protection.
+With Microsoft Azure API Management you can add publish APIs to developers, partners and employees and ensure a successful API program through developer engagement, business insights, analytics, security, and protection.

 To learn more, visit our [documentation](http://azure.microsoft.com/en-us/documentation/services/api-management/).